EmmaKliushnichenko/Smart-Helper/README.md

 ### CommunityPage (HealthInfoPage)

-- **Smart Companion**: Interact with the SmartHelper text assistant by inquiring about health-related topics.
+- **Smart Companion**: Interact with the Smart Helper text assistant by inquiring about health-related topics.
 - **Feedback**: Utilize the feedback form to contribute your insights on the prototype's functionality.
 - **Next Step**: Conclude your exploration by visiting the "More" section for additional features.